spack/spack/lib/spack/docs/build_systems/inteloneapipackage.rst

 Unrelated packages
 ------------------

-The following packages use a different installer and are not disussed
+The following packages use a different installer and are not discussed
 here:

 * ``intel-gpu-tools`` -- Test suite and low-level tools for the Linux `Direct